 Wadler, Perches, Hundl & Kerlick is preeminent among major Texas law firms in representing a broad spectrum of policyholders, brokers, and agents in liability insurance coverage matters.
 We also represent select insurers and reinsurers who seek our expertise and experience in particularly complex insurance problems with significant potential exposure.
-Our principal office is in Wharton, Texas, and we also have offices in Richmond and El Campo, Texas.

 The attorneys from Wadler, Perches, Hundl & Kerlick litigate and arbitrate virtually all types of coverage disputes.
 We routinely handle first and third party policies, duty to defend issues, questions of contractual indemnity, and excess and reinsurance matters, striving to negotiate creative solutions on each case.